Living abroad

 Aside from the expenses above, the applicant must provide evidence of at least €500,000 in available assets, including a minimum of €150,000 of liquid financial assets.

-Will you obtain a Maltese residence permit?
+Will you obtain residence by investment in Malta?

 Practical Guide

-Will you obtain a Maltese residence permit?
+Will you obtain residence by investment in Malta?

 Malta residence permit.
 Investors seeking a residence permit in Malta must buy or rent a property in the country and pay an administration fee.
 Aside from that, the applicant will spend at least €15,000 per year in taxes.